R21Digital/galactic-archives/docs/batch_summary.md

 ### Batch 009 – JSON API Endpoints

 Added `/api/quests.json` and `/api/professions.json` to expose the processed quest and profession data.
-These endpoints are hidden from navigation and search results via `eleventyExcludeFromCollections`.
+A new section in the README explains how to `fetch` these endpoints.
+Both routes are hidden from navigation and search results via `eleventyExcludeFromCollections`.

-Provided sample `fetch` usage in the README.

 ### Batch 010 – Codex Compatibility Updates